Fordfire337/Password-Strength-Report-Using-ML/README.md

 Seq of Operation
 Python First:
-              Preprocess_passwords.py (Should get x and y.npy (one is significaly larger)) train_lstm.py (train the module, this is where i stopped short due to lack of time and processing power) password_lstm_service.py (This is the service)
+              Preprocess_passwords.py (Should get x and y.npy (one is significaly larger)) train_lstm.py (train the module, this is where i stopped short due to lack of time and processing power, stop program and use model.save("password_lstm_model.keras") to export what is made so far.) password_lstm_service.py (This is the service)

 Java: